dionysio/auto-suggest-email/Readme.md

 The domains that will be shown immediately after the user types in the @ sign.
 These domains should also be included in the `domains` option.
 Overwrites the default options.

+#### showMaxDomains
+Type: `Number`

+Show at most showMaxDomains number of domains.
+Overwrites the default options.

 #### Default Options
 These domains are included by default.